About the Album

 Paula Mulligan - viola and violin

-Todd Sigmier - electric guitar, synth programming, sirens
+Todd Sigmier - electric guitar, synth programming, sirens and whale noises

 Lilia Albuquerque - vocal